“This is not your average Japanese movie. This is rap plus fighting action!”

 And to make it look like beautiful on screen, there’s cinematographer Daisuke Soma–when given the possibility, the man creates beautiful visuals, remember his work on Mika Ninagawa’s Helter Skelter.
 For your information, the film is shot on RED Epic cameras.

-Violent angry gangsters, an underground culture… Sion Sono’s Tokyo Tribe is set be released in Japan during summer 2014!
+Violent angry gangsters, an underground culture… Sion Sono’s Tokyo Tribe is set be released in Japan on August 30, 2014!